Yandex Cloud

 SolutionSolution

 To delete a folder or bucket, you need to first delete all objects from it.
+Here are the most common reasons why you cannot delete a bucket:

-• The bucket still contains uploaded objects
+• The bucket still contains uploaded objects.

 Management console